Biosciences offer holder days

 Visit our fly lab, see down the microscope and discover how our fly research is useful for understanding human health and disease and testing genetic variation.
 We'll tell you how we're using flies in our research at Sheffield and how you'll use them during your studies.

-While you're taking part in activities, parents and supporters will receive a tour of the school and our facilities.
-They'll also get a chance to speak to current students and staff about the exciting opportunities that are available to you, and where a degree from Sheffield can lead.
+One parent/supporter will be able to attend our courses talk.
+While you're taking part in activities, parents and supporters will get a chance to speak to current students and staff about the exciting opportunities that are available to you, and where a degree from Sheffield can lead.
+They will also receive a tour of the school and our facilities, led by our academic staff.

 How to book